 In year one children will be provided with a reading book and the children can change these books on a weekly basis.
 We would encourage you to read with your child every night and talk to them about what they are reading.
 If you would like to discuss how you can help your child at home, please see your child's class teacher.
 We welcome parental involvement in the life of our school.
 If you are able to visit the school or help in any way, please contact your child’s class teacher.

-In science, the children will explore living and never living things.
+In our topic lessons the children will be looking at key equipment that explorers need in a survival kit.
+They also be developing our map skills to help us navigate to a range of places.
+In science, the children will continue to explore living and never living things, focusing particularly on the arctic habitat.
 They will Identify what a habitat is and map the plants and animals within it.
 The children will describe and compare different habitats around the world by looking at the plants and animals that live within them and where in the world they are.

 In year two children will be provided with a reading book and the children can change these books on a weekly basis.
 We would encourage you to read with your child every night and talk to them about what they are reading.
 If you would like to discuss how you can help your child at home, please see your child's class teacher.
 We welcome parental involvement in the life of our school.
 If you are able to visit the school or help in any way, please contact your child’s class teacher.